-The aggregate operating income of these businesses included in 3M's consolidated results, including the announced divestitures, for the first three months of 2021 and 2022 was approximately \$30 million and \$30 million respectively.
+Operating income information of the Health Care business, inclusive of the Food Safety Division, is included in Note 16.
 The amounts of major assets and liabilities associated with disposal groups classified as held-for-sale as December 31, 2021 were not material.